suhuo66/spring-data-jpa-extra/README.md

 ## 2 Miniute Tutorial

 ### Template Query
+    Methods annotated with```java @TemplateQuery ```java tells QueryLookupStrategy to look up query by template,this is often used by dynamic query.

 ### Template Query Object
+    Object annotated```java @TemplateQueryObject ```java tells template process engine render params provide by object properties.

 ### Entity Assemblers
+    Entity assemblers can assembler entity with other entities, such as one to many relation or one to one relation.

 ### More Useful Methods (eg: mget togglestatus fakedelete)